H4HWV2011/msjarvis-public-docs/thesis/02-ms-allis-gbim.md

 - **P5 – Design is a geographic act** by treating the nine-axis GBIM schema, the worldview structure, the collection inventory, and the ChromaDB configuration not as neutral technical choices but as geographic and political decisions that determine which facts are computable, which relationships are traversable, and which forms of institutional accountability are operationally enforceable.

-- **P12 – Intelligence with a ZIP code** by grounding the Hilbert-space model in a concrete PostgreSQL corpus on `msjarvis-db` (host port 5433, container port 5432), so that the abstract framework of quantum-geometric belief representation is always already indexed to real West Virginia places, programs, and populations.
+- **P12 – Intelligence with a ZIP code** by grounding the Hilbert-space model in a concrete PostgreSQL corpus on `msallis-db` (host port 5433, container port 5432), so that the abstract framework of quantum-geometric belief representation is always already indexed to real West Virginia places, programs, and populations.

 - **P16 – Power accountable to place** by designing the belief structure so that institutional actors — government agencies, corporate landowners, utility companies — are represented as first-class GBIM entities with explicit `under_whose_authority` and `who` axis entries, making them queryable and auditable in a way that individual residential actors deliberately are not.